Grammar Index By Induced Suffix Sorting: Preliminaries

 \section{Preliminaries}

-With $\lg$ we denote the logarithm~$\log_2$ to base two.
-Our computational model is the standard word RAM with machine word size~$\Om{\lg n}$, where $n$ denotes the length of a given input string~$T[1..n]$, which we call \teigi{the text}, whose characters are drawn from an integer alphabet~$\Sigma$ small enough such that each element of it fits into a constant number of machine words.
+With $\lg$ we denote the logarithm to base two (i.e., $\lg = \log_2$).
+Given two integers $i, j$, we denote the interval $[i..j] = \{i,i+1,\ldots,j-1,j\}$, with $[i..j] = \{\}$ if $i > j$.
+Our computational model is the standard word RAM with machine word size~$\Om{\lg n}$, where $n$ denotes the length of a given input string~$T[1..n]$, which we call \teigi{the text}, whose characters are drawn from an integer alphabet~$\Sigma$ of size $n^{\Oh{1}}$.
 We call the elements of $\Sigma$ \teigi{characters}.
 For a string $S \in \Sigma^*$, we denote with $S[i..]$ its $i$-th suffix, and with $|S|$ its length.
+The order $<$ on the alphabet~$\Sigma$ induces a lexicographic order on $\Sigma^*$, which we denote by $\prec$.
+A table of all frequently used variable names and their meaning is depicted in \cref{tabSymbols} for reference.